Cyber Risk – Security Breach Notification Statutes

 • General Professional Information

-No Investigation to determine likelihood that PI was or will be misused Most expedient time possible and without unreasonable delay Statute silent AG may bring an action in law or equity for violations of statute and may recover direct economic damages or “other relief that may be appropriate to ensure proper compliance,” or both
+Yes: If more then 500 residents, notify the AG Investigation to determine likelihood that PI was or will be misused Without unreasonable delay but within 60 days Statute silent AG may bring an action in law or equity for violations of statute and may recover direct economic damages or “other relief that may be appropriate to ensure proper compliance,” or both

 District of Columbia